-You can use actual butter (at room temp) or a baking spread for the sponge – I classically use caster sugar for the sponge and main drizzle, but this can be switched with golden caster sugar, light brown sugar, or even dark brown – but the changes can change the flavour!
+I classically use caster sugar for the sponge and main drizzle, but this can be switched with golden caster sugar, light brown sugar, or even dark brown – but the changes can change the flavour!

 I use medium eggs as I have said, and I use self-raising flour.
 If you can’t access self-raising, you will want to use plain flour with baking powder added in.
 You whisk in 2 level tsps of baking powder per 150g of flour, before using it in a recipe!
 It’s often easier to make a larger batch though, and then just store the flour for later use!
 Easy and delicious.

 I hope you love this recipe, any questions leave them below! x

 - 250 g self raising flour